amrheing/climate_automation/README.md

 ## Installation

-put this file in your "python_scripts" folder in HomeAssistant /config, reload the scripts and create the automation rule
+- put this file in your "python_scripts" folder in HomeAssistant /config
+- reload the scripts
+- create the automation rule

 ## Konfiguration